 Chlamydia and Gonorrhoea are bacterial infections that infect the urinary tract.
 Both of these infections are notorious for being “silent”, meaning they often do not produce symptoms in an infected person.
 When symptoms do occur, they often include unusual discharge from the penis, vagina, or anus, itching or discomfort in the genitals, bleeding between periods, and pain during sexual intercourse.

-In older people, some of these symptoms may be mistaken for other conditions like urinary tract infections or general discomfort due to ageing, while pain during sex may be mistakenly attributed to skin issues and lack of lubrication during the sexual act.
+In older people, some of these symptoms may be mistaken for other conditions like urinary tract infections, prostate problems or general discomfort due to ageing.

 Chlamydia and Gonorrhoea are also commonly associated with young people.
 This is not an incorrect assumption, as young people contract the vast majority of Chlamydia and Gonorrhoea infections.
 However, that doesn’t mean that older people who are sexually active can’t get the infections as well.